nikolaydubina/go-ml-benchmarks/README.md

 > Given a single raw sample in a Go service, how quickly can I get machine learning inference for it?

+- [ ] validate that prediction is the same
 - [ ] illustration of latencies breakdowns
 - [ ] cgo - go-featureprocessing - XGB, https://github.com/Unity-Technologies/go-xgboost
 - [ ] go-featureprocessing - gRPCFlatBuffers - C++ - XGB